Nelofarzabi/Testing_Practice/README.md

-# Testing_Practice
+# testing-practice
-Unit testing using AAA format .
+This repository is for some JavaScript unit testing , AAA and TDD approach.